mark-feher/mark-feher/README.md

 - 👋 Hi, I’m Márk
-- 👀 I’m interested in Java, JavaScript & Spring
+- 👀 I’m interested in Python, Docker, Kubernetes, Ansible and Linux
-- 🌱 I’m currently learning Java & Spring
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me maark.feheer@gmail.com